Panauti is situated at

 GT Restro and Lodge - located in the main bus park.
 An option with good food but so so accommodation.
 Useful if everything else is booked out ...
 Kathmandu is only 1.45 hours away!

 Finally, in a surge to promote business some tour agencies have been promoting Panauti "Community Homestay" options (+977-11-441015).
 Despite the name, these are commercial operations with prices to match (higher than a hotel).
 Indeed, in 2018 there were awarded over 225,000 euro by a booking.com project to get it online under the guise of sustainable tourism https://globalnews.booking.com/bookingcom-announces-the-10-award-recipients-of-its-2018-accelerator-program-for-startups-in-sustainable-tourism/....
 You might find a lot of "positive" reviews for community homestays in Panauti online because in 2017 & 2018 many bloggers were given free stays in exchange for promoting them online.
 Commercialism has arrived in Nepal.
 Sadly some locals have been duped into taking out loans to do up their houses to get on board with this.
-If you are looking for a real homestay, I would suggest Ananda Guesthouse which is actually run by a family.
+If you are looking for a real homestay, I would suggest Ananda Guesthouse which is actually run by a local mother and family who are not involved in the above scheme.

 So, moral of the story?
 Do be careful when booking online for accommodation in Panauti as many are overcharging and all is not always what it seems.
 The good news is that rooms are rarely booked out so contact the owners directly.
 Full contact details and reviews are in my guidebook below.